Day of Affirmation Address: Legacy

 The address is often considered Kennedy's greatest and most famous oration.
 Arthur M. Schlesinger Jr. called it "his greatest speech."
 Frank Taylor of the London Daily Telegraph "the most stirring and memorable address ever to come from a foreigner in South Africa."
 Ian Robertson labeled it "the most important speech of Kennedy's life."
 The address was inspirational for many anti-Apartheid activists, including the imprisoned Nelson Mandela.

 The phrase "ripple of hope" has become one of the most quoted phrases in American politics.
 It is inscribed on Robert Kennedy's memorial in Arlington National Cemetery.
+Inside the library of the University of Virginia School of Law, there is a bust of Robert Kennedy (an alumnus) with an inscription from the ripple of hope speech.

 Senator Ted Kennedy, brought up the speech in his eulogy for Robert, saying "What he leaves to us is what he said, what he did, and what he stood for.
 A speech he made to the young people of South Africa on their Day of Affirmation in 1966 sums it up the best..."

 The first and final drafts of the speech are in Robert Kennedy's Senate papers, which are held by the John F. Kennedy Library.